kubescape/kubescape/CONTRIBUTING.md

    build.
 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Open Pull Request to `dev` branch - we test the component before merging into the `master` branch
+3. Open Pull Request to the `master` branch.
 4. We will merge the Pull Request once you have the sign-off.

 ## Developer Certificate of Origin